thepunitchaudhary/powerbi-weather-dashboard/README.md

 ## 📁 Files

 * `weather.pbix` → Power BI dashboard file
+* `Dashboard/` → Screenshots of dashboard

 ---

-## 🤝 Connect

-If you have any suggestions or feedback, feel free to reach out.

----
+## ⭐ If you found this useful

+Feel free to star the repository!